Overathed/NaPoS/Nextstrain/readme.md

-Copy the json file to auspice.us
+Drag and drop the sars-cov2_auspice.json file to auspice.us for visualization of Nextstrain.